How to Play E7 on Ukulele + 3 Easy Variations!

 Initially, let’s check out the E major scale.
 This scale consists of the notes E, F#, G#, A, B, C#, D#, and E. Because the 7 chord system is 1 – 3 – 5 – 7b, the notes of the E seventh chord is E – G# – B – D. What we’ve accomplished here is mix the root, major third, perfect fifth and flat seventh of the E major scale.
 As an alternative to playing the seventh note of the major scale (the note, D#), the note is performed a semitone lower.

 To form the chord, E7 on piano, first discover the basis note, E on the keyboard.
 Now count up 4 halftones from E to G#.
 To reach B, count up 3 halftones from G#.
-To reach D, count up three halftones from B. When it comes to intervals, the chord is shaped of a major interval followed by two minor intervals.
+To reach D, count up three halftones from B. When it comes to intervals, the chord is shaped by a major interval followed by two minor intervals.
 So between E and G#, it’s a major interval.
 Between G# and B, it’s a minor interval, and between B and D it’s one other minor interval.

 Notes E – G# – B – D